 10. Business Scalability

-No matter what your business size, or what your anticipated business size, ERP software can accommodate any businesses growing or diminishing ERP requirements.
+No matter what your business size, or your anticipated business size, ERP software is able to accommodate any businesses growing or diminishing ERP requirements.
 As this year has shown us, it’s almost impossible to predict the future.
 Fortunately, because ERP systems are scalable, they’re able to adapt to your business needs going forwards.
 This could mean expanding your customer base, rolling out new processes or products, or entering a new market, your ERP software vendor can increase overall ERP functionality.